-The commands in this group control the power that can be delivered to attached PoE devices listed on page 2.
+The commands in this group control the power that can be delivered to attached PoE devices through RJ-45 ports 1-24 on the ECS4150-28P and 1-48 on the ECS4150-54P.

 The switch's power management enables total switch power and individual port power to be controlled within a configured power budget.
 Port power can be automatically turned on and off for connected devices, and a per-port power priority can be set so that the switch never exceeds its allocated power budget.
 When a device is connected to a switch port, its power requirements are detected by the switch before power is supplied.
-If the power required by a device exceeds the power budget of the port or the whole switch, power is not supplied.
+If the power required by a device exceeds the power budget of the port or the whole switch, port power and priority settings are used to control the supplied power.

-Table 85: PoE Commands
+Table 87: PoE Commands